neverRare/butter/doc/language/function.md

 compose(f, g) => (x) => f(g(x));
 ```

-## Parameters

-The parameter have the same syntax as [record unpacking], except it cannot have rest syntax.

-[record unpacking]: unpacking.md#record

-## Body

-The body is evaluated on every call.
-Body can only contain single expression, so [block] is used for more complex body.

-[block]: control_flow.md#block

 ## Return

 Return expressions immediately exits the function body and use its expression as the value of the function call.